DataCoveEU/SensorThings/INSPIRE/README.md

 In order to establish a new technology within INSPIRE, in addition to the alignment of requirements pertaining to the data specifications and networks services, a "Good Practice" should be established, in accordance with the following procedure:

-1.Initiation using a "good practice fiche" including evidence that the solution has been put into practice and has received broader support.
+1. Initiation using a "good practice fiche" including evidence that the solution has been put into practice and has received broader support.
 [SensorThings API Good Practice Fiche](https://docs.google.com/document/d/1AKw3xXqiCVYSbRvqra0jnsbIF3Nm_KonwDO0RRluo3Y/edit)

-2.Outreach through a webinar
+2. Outreach through a webinar

-3.Submission for inclusion in a good practices section in the INSPIRE Knowledge Base (ideally with support from one or several INSPIRE MS representatives)
+3. Submission for inclusion in a good practices section in the INSPIRE Knowledge Base (ideally with support from one or several INSPIRE MS representatives)

-4.Opinion of the MIG to endorse, ask for clarification or reject the good practice
+4. Opinion of the MIG to endorse, ask for clarification or reject the good practice

-5.Feedback from users through the good practice repository
+5. Feedback from users through the good practice repository